Cross Training for Runners: Benefits, Exercises + Tips

 Makes you a better athlete.

 Running primarily uses your lower body muscles.
-Strength training and other cardio forms boosts your upper body and core strength and coordination.
-According to the International Sports Sciences Association, adding cross training to your program improves your overall strength, stability, and conditioning.
+Strength training and other cardio workouts can boost your upper body and core strength and coordination.
+According to the International Sports Sciences Association, adding cross training to your program improves your overall strength, stability, conditioning, and running economy.

 Offers rehabilitation from injuries.